Display all Bios

 Turner serves on the Board of Directors and the Executive Committee for Junior Achievement of Greater Birmingham, Inc. and is a member of the Alabama Society of CPA's and the American Institute of CPA's.

-John Owen is Head of the General Bank, which includes the businesses that serve retail customers and small businesses, the Wealth Management Group, the branch network and its market leaders, and Corporate Marketing.
-He also serves as a member of the company's Executive Council.
+John Owen is head of the Regional Banking Group, which includes the businesses that serve Retail Customers and Small Businesses, the Wealth Management Group, the Branch Network and its market leaders, Corporate Marketing, and E-Business.
+He also serves as a member of the Executive Council for Regions.

-Owen also served as senior vice president of Global Systems Development for Citicorp Credit Services and chief information officer of North American Operations for Arrow Electronics.
-He began his career in 1983 in information systems with American Airlines and McDonnell-Douglas.
+Owen also served as senior vice president of Global Systems Development for Citicorp Credit Services, chief information officer of North American Operations for Arrow Electronics, and senior vice president of technology for American Airlines.
+He began his career in 1983 in information systems with McDonnell-Douglas.

-Owen holds a bachelor's degree in Aviation Management from Auburn University School of Engineering in Auburn, Alabama.
-He is a graduate of Leadership Alabama, a board member on the Consumer Bankers Association, a member of the Financial Services Roundtable, and is actively involved as a foster parent for several children in Clanton, Alabama.
+Owen holds a bachelor’s degree in Aviation Management from Auburn University School of Engineering in Auburn, Alabama.
+He is a graduate of Leadership Alabama, a board member on the Consumer Bankers Association, a member of the Financial Services Roundtable, and is involved as a foster parent in Clanton, Alabama.

-Brett Couch joined Regions in 1990 and oversees banking operations in the East region, which includes Florida (excluding the Panhandle), Georgia, East Tennessee, North Carolina, South Carolina and Virginia.
+Brett Couch, 51, joined Regions in 1990 and oversees banking operations in the East region, which includes Florida (excluding the Panhandle), Georgia, East Tennessee, North Carolina, South Carolina and Virginia.
 He is also a member of the company's Operating Committee.

 Prior to assuming his current duties in 2008, he served as Mississippi state president and area president for West Florida.
 Couch previously held various positions, including head of Business Banking, manager of Credit Review and commercial sales manager.
 Prior to joining Regions, he worked in National Accounts for SunTrust Bank.